-- optional: icing sugar to dust omit if wanting to leave as no added sugar
+- icing sugar to dust optional – leave off if wanting to keep refined sugar free

-- Grease and line the base and sides of a 23cm/9” spring-form cake tin with baking paper.
+- Grease and line the base and sides of a 23cm (9 inch) spring-form cake tin with baking paper.

 - Remove the fruit from the fridge.
 If the bowl in which you soaked the fruit is not large enough to add the flour, transfer the fruit to a larger bowl.

-*I used almond milk for this recipe but you can also use orange, apple, pineapple or cranberry juice.
+- I use almond milk for this recipe but you could also use soy milk or cows milk if you do not require the recipe to be vegan.
+If you have a sweet tooth, you may prefer to use orange, apple, pineapple or cranberry juice.
 You could even try apricot nectar.
 I have also seen recipes that use cold tea or iced coffee.

-*I brushed the top of the cake with brandy when it came out of the oven.
+- I brush the top of the cake with brandy when it comes out of the oven.
 It’s a nice touch but not absolutely necessary.